Bradfield/algos/graphs/building-the-knights-tour-graph.md

         else:
             return False

-Figure 2 &lt;fig\_bigknight&gt; shows the complete graph of possible moves on an eight-by-eight board.
+Figure 2 shows the complete graph of possible moves on an eight-by-eight board.
 There are exactly 336 edges in the graph.
 Notice that the vertices corresponding to the edges of the board have fewer connections (legal moves) than the vertices in the middle of